ymunemasa/data-tutorials/tutorials/hdp/hdp-2.6/learning-spark-with-zeppelin/tutorial.md

 ## Introduction

-In this tutorial, we will introduce you to Apache Spark SQL.
-Spark SQL is a higher-level module that allows you to operate on DataFrames and Datasets, which we will cover in more detail later.
+In this two-part lab-based tutorial, we will first introduce you to Apache Spark SQL.
+Spark SQL is a higher-level Spark module that allows you to operate on DataFrames and Datasets, which we will cover in more detail later.

-In the second part of the lab, we will explore an airline dataset using higher-level SQL API.
+In the second part of the lab, we will explore an airline dataset using high-level SQL API.
 We will visualize the dataset and write SQL queries to find insights on when and where we can expect highest delays in flight arrivals and departures.

+The lab is part of our Apache Zeppelin based lab series, providing an intuitive and developer friendly web-based environment for data ingestion, wrangling, munging, visualization and more.

 ## Prerequisites